-This article shows how to make money as an eBay affiliate on your Wordpress blog or web site using the BayRSS “eBay affiliate plugin” to list auctions directly in your blog posts!
-If you’ve heard about the PHPBay Pro Wordpress plugin I’ll discuss that as well.
-Even if you don’t use Wordpress – read this entire post and learn how to put eBay auctions on ANY type of web site, and I’ll even explain how to build your own ebay “niche store” as well!
+This article shows how to make money as an eBay affiliate on your WordPress blog or web site using the BayRSS “eBay affiliate plugin” to list auctions directly in your blog posts!
+If you’ve heard about the PHPBay Pro WordPress plugin I’ll discuss that as well.
+Even if you don’t use WordPress – read this entire post and learn how to put eBay auctions on ANY type of web site, and I’ll even explain how to build your own ebay “niche store” as well!

 ***UPDATE October 4th, 2009***